gualtierotesta/blog/docs/tools/wsl/docker.md

 3) Enable the user to start the docker service

-The docker service is not automatically executed (as Linux daemon) inside the WSL2.
+The docker service is not automatically executed (as a Linux daemon) inside the WSL2.
 Moreover, you need root rights to start it.

 If you want to avoid running the service without being the root user, run the following command:

     sudo visudo -f /etc/sudoers.d/passwordless_docker_start

-and enter the following content in the open file, replacing "<username>" with your user name:
+and enter the following content in the open file, replacing `<username>` with your user name:

     <username>   ALL = (root) NOPASSWD: /usr/sbin/service docker start